vishvAsa/kalpAntaram/kANe/v5p1/1_Vratas_and_Utsavas/13_List_of_Vratas_and_Utsavas.md

 No. 27 Inscription dated sake 1199 (1277 A. D.), where there is a mention of Vyatīpāta-puṇya' (language is Canarese).

 Vide I. A. 20 pp. 292–293 for several meanings of Vyatīpāta.
-Vyāsapūjūron Āṣ. pūrnimā; particularly by ascetics (sannyā
+Vyāsapūjūron Āṣ. pūrṇimā; particularly by ascetics (sannyā

 sins ); Smk 144-145, PC 284.
 In Tamil country it is done